m3o/m3o-go/examples/space/README.md

 	"go.m3o.com/space"
 )

 // Create an object.
 Returns error if object with this name already exists.
+Max object size of 10MB, see Upload endpoint for larger objects.
 If you want to update an existing object use the `Update` endpoint
 // You need to send the request as a multipart/form-data rather than the usual application/json
 // with each parameter as a form field. func CreateAnObject() {